Achatin/Achatin.github.io/content/blog/generative-art.md

 ---

-Then I started to play with it this 🔽🔽🔽
+Then I started to play with it.
+And thi is what I ended up with 🔽🔽🔽

 ![Placeholder](/generative-banner.png)